evolverine/intimacy-toolbox/README.md

 # The Undistancing Pledge

-I call it a pledge, but maybe "statement of intention" or even "conversation starter" can define it better.
+I called it a pledge, but maybe "statement of intention" or even "conversation starter" can define it better.
 It's meant to help us get on the same page, which is tricky these days.
 <a class="btn btn-primary btn-lg" href="{{site.baseurl}}/pledge">Read the Undistancing pledge</a>